arunp77/Machine-Learning/README.md

 | Moment coefficient of Kurtosis | $\alpha_4 = 3$ |
 | Mean deviation | $\sigma\sqrt{\frac{2}{\pi}} = 0.7979 ~ \sigma $ |

+* Relations between the Binomial and normal distributions:

+    If N is large and if neither p nor q is too close to zero, the binomial distribution can be closely approximated by a normal distribution with standardized variable given by

+    $ z = \frac{ x - N p}{Npq}$

+### 4. Exponential distribution:

+In probability theory and statistics, the exponential distribution is the probability distribution of the time between events in a Poisson point process, i.e., a process in which events occur continuously and independently at a constant average rate.
+The probability density function (pdf) of an exponential distribution is

+   $f(x; \lambda) =
+   \begin{cases}
+      \lambda e^{-\lambda x}, & x\geq 0, \\
+      0, & x < 0 .
+    \end{cases}
+   $